Atlanta mayor: 2 officers fired in ‘excessive force’ arrests

-ATLANTA (AP) — Two police officers have been fired and three others placed on desk duty over excessive use of force during a protest arrest incident involving two college students, Atlanta’s mayor said Sunday.
+ATLANTA (AP) — Two police officers have been fired and three others placed on desk duty over excessive use of force during a protest arrest incident involving two college students, Atlanta’s mayor said.

 “Use of excessive force is never acceptable,” Bottoms told reporters.
 Shields called the footage “really shocking to watch.”